Table of Contents

 - 3 ounces Truvia Sweet Complete

-- 2 flax meal eggs 2 tbsp. flax meal, mixed with 6 tbsp water
+- 2 flax meal eggs 2 tbsp. flax meal, mixed with 6 tablespoon water

 - 2 tablespoons matcha powder